Indomet/WioPlay/README.md

 ## Setup

-The system cosists of 3 main components, the **Android application**, the **wio terminal**, and the **Note-Parser** server that is responsible for providing and parsing the song library.
-All three components must be set up correctly in order for the system to function properly.
+The system consists of 3 main components, the **Android application**, the **WIO terminal**, and the **Note-Parser** server that is responsible for providing and parsing the song library.
+All three components must be set up correctly for the system to function properly.

 In order to get all the project files, you must clone the project repo: